Brandonlee-2002/Stringing-Analysis/README.md

 ### 🔑 Key Takeaways
 - AX88D Pro (including the 3rd Gen) is the most popular because it is marketed as one of the best doubles head-heavy rackets.
 - Most players prefer BG66UM because it is a high repulsion string.
 High repulsion means power in exchange for durability.
 The string is very thin as a result and pop quicker than most strings, especially strung at max recommended tension.
+- Average tension for female players is around 27 lbs based on the graph.
+The most obvious peak is at 26, but there is a slightly larger peak at 28 lbs.
+- For male players, the average tension is around 28 lbs based on the graph with a huge peak at 28.
 - Based on the data, most players that I have strung for prefer the 28-29 tension.

 #### 📈 Boxplot